Connect with us

 Spillback has happened before

 Our research group wanted to assess how often spillback had been reported in the years leading up to the COVID-19 pandemic.
-A retrospective analysis not only allows us to identify specific trends or barriers in spillback but also helps us understand where new emergent threats are most likely.
+A retrospective analysis not only allows us to identify specific trends or barriers in reporting spillback events but also helps us understand where new emergent threats are most likely.

 We examined historical spillback events involving different groups of pathogens across the animal kingdom, accounting for variations in geography, methods and sample sizes.
 We synthesized scientific reports of spillback across nearly a century prior to the COVID-19 pandemic – from the 1920s to 2019 – which included diseases ranging from salmonella and intestinal parasites to human tuberculosis, influenza and polio.

 We were also interested in determining whether detection and reporting bias might influence what’s known about human-to-animal pathogen transmission.
 Charismatic megafauna – often defined as larger mammals such as pandas, gorillas, elephants and whales that evoke emotion in people – tend to be overrepresented in wildlife epidemiology and conservation efforts.
-They more public attention and funding than smaller and less visible species.
+They receive more public attention and funding than smaller and less visible species.

 Complicating this further are difficulties in monitoring wild populations of small animals, as they decompose quickly and are frequently scavenged by larger animals.
 This drastically reduces the time window during which researchers can investigate outbreaks and collect samples.